zimbatm/shab/README.md

 **SECURITY WARNING**: only use templates that you trust!
 The template really does have all the power of a shell script.

+## Use cases

+* Configure a minimal docker container application during boot
+* Fullfill a weird sense of minimalism and humour

 ## Example

 Input: